HomeGeneral TravelPlease don’t pay this surcharge at UK hotels

 What some of our fellow Americans don’t seem to be able to get into their heads is that just because we live in a country where we allow jobs in certain sectors to be so badly paid that the rest of us are guilted into subsidising those wages through tipping, most other countries aren’t like that.

-Whether we like it or not, Americans aren’t often not the most popular of visitors in other countries, and when you ask why this is, we’re often described as brash, loud, and overly keen to offer up an opinion.
+Whether we like it or not, Americans are often not the most popular of visitors in other countries, and when you ask why this is, we’re often described as brash, loud, and overly keen to offer up an opinion.
 That seems a little harsh.

 Sure, some of our guys may be like that, but that’s a description of a stereotype rather than the norm, so tainting us all with the same brush seems unfair.